alemilos/JUNO/src/Readme.txt

 data la misura del progetto e data la potenza di calcolo della mia cpu diocane)
 - if hovering the deck --> show cards left
 - a card match() function will be used to understand if the drag and drop of a card by the user has worked or not.

+- Better than doing a BIG side panel: a button that if clicked modifies the size of the side panel (making it bigger) and giving access to the settings and to the leave game button?? ?
+Maybe is TOO much.